 Gertrude Aston Bowater was a student at the School of Art in the 1940s and over her long life she had a passion for art.
-As a result of this she requested in her will that her family create a bequest from her estate that would provide for up to three Full Time MA student bursaries of £6,900 to contribute towards the cost of fees.
+As a result of this she requested in her will that her family create a bequest from her estate that would provide for up to three full time MA student bursaries, which would contribute to the cost of fees.

 Through our partnership, the School of Art organises many events and opportunities for all of its students and staff to work with Tate Liverpool on art production, curating, learning and research projects which we would actively expect candidates for these awards to engage in.

 To apply for one of the above bursary awards you must hold an offer to one of the Birmingham School of Art MA Programmes by deadline of applications.
 You are then invited to apply (separately) for a bursary via a letters of application (with your contact details listed) which should consist of the following:

 - A proposal outlining what you hope to get out of your MA Programme (500 words)